 Guludo Beach Lodge, Mozambique

-Set among the glorious landscapes that lie along the northern reaches of Quirimbas National Park, Guludo Beach is sandwiched between the Indian Ocean and the African bush, making it a haven for wildlife.
+Some of the most beautiful Eco-Friendly Properties are set among the glorious landscapes that lie along the northern reaches of Quirimbas National Park, Guludo Beach is sandwiched between the Indian Ocean and the African bush, making it a haven for wildlife.
 The owners of Guludo Beach Lodge have created an innovative and sustainable model to relieve poverty and protect the local environment.
 Guludo Beach Lodge and its associated charity, Nema Foundation work with 16 communities with a combined population of 24,000.
 They emphasize a holistic and participatory approach to community development to enable communities to sustainably free themselves from poverty while protecting their invaluable environmental resources.
 Support from Guludo Beach Lodge and Jojo Maman Bebe covers all of Nema’s overhead costs which means that 100% of every donation made can go directly to projects.

 Guludo Beach Lodge itself is a beautiful property and has a wealth of activities to choose from.
 With an equipped PADI dive center on hand, there are a number of choices available for diving and exploring some of the most pristine coral reefs in the world.
 The calm turquoise waters harbor reef fish of every shape, size and color, along with turtles, sharks and coral gardens of breathtaking scope and variety.
 There are also village tours and sunset sails.
 The area behind the resort is home to elephant, antelope and primates.
 With the wealth of child friendly activities such as snorkeling, archery, kayaking and the opportunity to interact with local children, Guludo is particularly well suited for families.